 Many thanks to Eccie and Gini.

-Like to oder some food now?
+Would you like to order some food now?
 Check out the Karma Cans website here.

 Images © Karma Cans